mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Dialog (`DialogProps`)

-- The `DialogProps` prop has been replaced by a `dialog` component slots props:
+- The `DialogProps` prop has been replaced by a `dialog` component slot props:

   ```diff
    <DatePicker